-Glendale United Methodist Church is a Reconciling Congration - We welcome all people
+Glendale United Methodist Church is a

 Open Hearted Welcome

-Following Jesus’ example, we embrace all people exactly as they are regardless of age, race, gender, sexual orientation, economic status, ability or background.
-There’s a place for you at Glendale Church
+Following Jesus’ example, we embrace all people exactly as they are regardless of age, race, gender identity, sexual orientation, economic status, ability, or background.

 The Statement of Reconciliation